hanwenzhang123/fullstack-note/mock/README.md

 -Empty HTML
 -Style on the top, script down/defer/async

+#### What is Webpack
+- A module bundler for front-end dev applications -> bundle your styles
+- Webpack is a static module front-end bundler for JavaScript applications, bundle your JavaScript files together.
+— It takes all the code from your application and makes it usable in a web browser.
+- It takes different dependencies, creates modules for them, and bundles the entire network up into manageable output files.
+- Great for working with Single Page Applications (SPAs)
+- Provide similar functionality as webpack: Gulp, Grunt, babel, parcel, browserify, npm, and requireJS.

 #### Webpack
-- A module bundler for front-end dev applications -> bundle your styles
-- Webpack gives you control over how to treat different assets it encounters
-- Webpack recursively builds every module in your application, then packs all those modules into a small number of bundles.
-- Similar bundler: Gulp or Grunt task runners
-- provide similar functionality as webpack: Gulp, Grunt, babel, parcel, browserify, npm, and requireJS.

 HMR(Hot Module Replacement)
 - Update the page directly without a fully page reload - more efficient dev environment and will not loss the current state